Propoxyphene Abuse, Addiction & Treatment

 Opioid Addiction Treatment

-One supervised method of stopping propoxyphene use is tapering off the drug.
-This process reduces the dosing slowly over some time to prevent shock to the body’s systems, minimizing withdrawal symptoms.
+One way to stop propoxyphene use is to taper off the drug under medical supervision.
+Healthcare professionals will reduce the dosing slowly over some time to prevent shock to the body’s systems, minimizing withdrawal symptoms.

-Your doctor may also provide medications to help you detox from propoxyphene.
-Talk to a doctor or an addiction specialist; they can recommend treatment programs that cater to your needs.
+Your doctor may also provide medications to help the detox.
+Talking to a healthcare provider gives you more information on treatment programs catering to your needs.

 Available treatment options for opioid addiction include: